gavinchou/vim_config/README.md

 `***abc def***`

 ### netrw
+file path: `autoload/netrw.vim`
+netrw is a builtin plugin of vim, which is a file explorer.
+Using it by using command `:Ve`, or type `:h netrw` for more info

+**some personal modifications and some bug fixes**
 * display file/dir full path under cursor
 * fixed `s:NetrwTreeDir()`'s bugs of moving cursor around after calling it
 * create file in current cursor folder with key `c`, if file is under current